ncstate-daniel/puppet-patroni/README.md

 as a best guess.

 At some point all of the options will be documented here, but in the meantime, you can look at the init.pp for the module to see what all settings it accepts.
+I hope to improve the documentation at some point, but wanted to get this out there if others need it.

 ## Limitations